Are you curious about what NPS survey questions you can ask your customers?

 - Detractors (0-6)

-Now depending on their score and the category they fall under, you ask them a follow-up question.
+Now depending on their score and the category they fall under, you ask them an NPS follow-up question.
 It is a free response, open-ended question that allows customers to provide the reason(s) for their chosen score in their own words.

-In other words, the follow-up question helps you figure out what made them choose that score.
+In other words, an NPS follow-up question helps you figure out what made them choose that score.

 For instance, if I gave a score of 5, one example of a follow-up question would be: